Why organize your workplace?

 Organizing a union isn’t only about the future of one company, however.
 Industries with union density have fewer pay gaps and higher pay overall.
 Union members across the media and entertainment industry are working together to support each other and build a long-term movement to address and change systemic issues.

-When you organize and win a contract, you not only improve your own life, but you help all industry members by making the whole union stronger.
+When you organize and win a contract, you improve your own life, but the lives of all industry members.
+You are helping to make the whole union stronger.

 The benefits to organizing a staff union with the Writers Guild go beyond workplace protections.
 Guild staff works with the elected Council and interested members to implement a range of initiatives.
 In just the last year, the Guild has held writing fellowship programs; hosted events like film screenings, social gatherings, and professional development courses; and collaborated on initiatives like the Diversity Coalition and lobbying for diversity tax credits in film and television production.